segunofe/aws-projects/README.md

 1. Containerization of a nest application using Docker
 2. Deployment to Amazon ECS
 3. Deployment to Amazon EKS
-4. Development of Terraform Module for AWS Infrastructure provisioning The modules are in another repository.
+4. Development of Terraform Module for AWS Infrastructure provisioning.

+   The modules are in another repository.
 The configuration files in the folder called "terraform-module" made reference to the modules for use.

     Here is the repo for the modules: https://github.com/segunofe/modules.git

-5. Development of CI/CD pipeline using GitHub Actions to automate and speed up deployment of an eCommerce application
+6. Development of CI/CD pipeline using GitHub Actions to automate and speed up deployment of an eCommerce application

 ### For Project 5, I built a fully automated CI/CD Pipeline using GitHub Actions and Terraform Modules in AWS
 <img width="1600" height="795" alt="image" src="https://github.com/user-attachments/assets/25e6a19a-89cd-4a09-8c4b-24dd92115ae9" />